tamucc-comp-bio/classroom_repo_2024/assignments/assignment_0.md

 ---

-## Description of Assignment

-We have a steep learning curve to traverse, so we are going to "flip" the classroom next week.
-Flipping the classroom means that you work on the material to be covered before we address it in lecture.
-Then we can spend time in lecture going over the most challenging topics, as identified by you.
-Then we will continue together in lecture through new material that builds upon this assignment.

-Your assignment is to work through [Software Carpentry's The Unix Shell](https://swcarpentry.github.io/shell-novice/) from Introducing the Shell through Working with files and directories.

----

 ## Download Data for Assignment (Do Not Follow The Download Instructions on Software Carpentry)

 You will need to **download the data file for the lesson**.
 Copy and paste the following code block into your terminal. _If you are having trouble copying and pasting in Ubuntu on windows, make sure that you are using the [Windows Terminal App](https://docs.microsoft.com/en-us/windows/terminal/install) to run Ubuntu.
 You were asked to install the terminal app in the [Week 00 Lecture In Class Exercises](../lectures/lecture00.md).
 With terminal, copying and pasting should work as you're accustomed to.
 For those with Macs, there should be no issues with copying and pasting._